 Your Charges Don’t Constitute Assault

-Texas Penal Code § 22.01defines assault as any intentional or reckless action that threatens or harms another’s safety.
-Our assault attorneys in Houston will evaluate your case to determine whether your actions meet the definition of assault.
+Texas Penal Code § 22.01 defines assault as any intentional or reckless action that threatens or harms another’s safety.
+Our Houston, Texas assault lawyer will evaluate your case to determine whether your actions meet the definition of assault.
 If, for example, you accidentally hurt someone, this should not jeopardize your freedom and future.

 You Didn’t do It

-If you didn’t do the crime, you shouldn’t pay the time, just your assault lawyer.
+If you didn’t do the crime, you shouldn’t pay the time, just your assault lawyer in Houston, Texas.
 It’s that simple.
 Our legal team can review the evidence against you, call on character witnesses, and establish an alibi (if possible) for when the alleged assault happened.

 Certain Evidence is Inadmissible